Sistema reported to be close to buying PPF's Russian Home Credit Bank

 Russian investment conglomerate AFK Sistema is in advanced talks to acquire consumer lender Home Credit Bank in Russia, RBC business portal reported, citing unnamed sources.

-Home Credit Bank is the last major Russian asset of Czech investment group PPF, and the deal would be one of the largest recent acquisitions on the Russian banking market.
+Home Credit Bank is one of the last major Russian assets of Czech investment group PPF, and the deal would be one of the largest recent acquisitions on the Russian banking market.
 PPF told bne IntelliNews that it would not comment on market rumours, while AFK Sistema refused to comment to RBC.

 The bank is being sold after the death last year of the Czech billionaire Petr Kellner, and the takeover of PPF by his widow Renata Kellnerova.
 New CEO Ladislav Bartonicek has maintained the business strategy of Kellner of shifting PPF's focus back to developed markets such as the Czech Republic, where the group is in the process of taking over Moneta Money Bank.